"Through our research and through our engineering...

 Leadership By Design

 How can design professionals impact innovation in homebuilding?
-How can they lead the green building movement?
 Learn what PATH is doing right now to

 examine the role of architectural design.

 See how PATH's Concept Home initiative is moving from

 affordable.
 Make it

 technology scanning and university research to technology development and market research, PATH offers

 deep resources for the industry.
 Browse our